AviatrixSystems/Docs/HowTos/troubleshooting_ipsec_vpn_connection_with_ikev2.rst

 - Review the logs on the prompt panel

 - Attempt to locate the keyword or failure message during IKEv2/IPsec negotiation.
-Here are some examples of IKEv2 negotiation failure and hint to fix or troubleshoot it further:
+Here are some examples of negotiation failure and hint to fix or troubleshoot it further:

+  - `Keyword: "Error: Failed to deliver message to gateway"`_

+  - `Keyword: "establishing IKE_SA failed, peer not responding"`_

+  - `Keyword: "NO_PROPOSAL_CHOSEN"`_

+  - `Keyword: "AUTHENTICATION_FAILED"`_

+  - `Keyword: "no shared key found"`_

+  - `Keyword: "failed to establish CHILD_SA, keeping IKE_SA"`_

 Keyword: "Error: Failed to deliver message to gateway"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^